Oregon IDA FAQs

 - DevNW Financial Foundations: View upcoming classes and register here.

-- FDIC Money Smart Financial Education training: To register and take a class click here.
+- FDIC How Money Smart Are You training: To register and take a class click here.

 Other financial education courses may be substituted for the above courses on a case-by-case basis, depending on if they meet the curriculum standards.